iterative/dvc.org/content/docs/studio/user-guide/projects-and-experiments/run-experiments.md

 Iterative Studio will create a Git commit with the changes you submitted.
 This commit appears in the project's experiment table.
-If you had specified a new branch to commit the changes to, then a new pull request will also have been created from the new branch to the base branch.
+If you had specified a new branch to commit the changes to, then a new pull request will also be created from the new branch to the base branch.

 ### Model training is invoked